sangitakarki/Self-Organising-Maps/README.md

 # Biological Background
 To identify protein families shared between eukaryotes and nucleocytoviruses, Pfam domains were surveyed across a large collection of eukaryotic genomes and viral genomes.
-A total of:
+A total of
 763 Pfam domains were detected in more than 95% of surveyed eukaryotic genomes.
 500 of these Pfam domains were also identified in at least one nucleocytovirus genome.
 The distribution of these shared protein families was used as input for unsupervised clustering analysis.

 # Workflow
 1. Generate Pfam Distribution Matrix

 A matrix was constructed containing the occurrence patterns of shared Pfam domains across taxonomic groups.
-2. Self-Organizing Map (SOM)
+3. Self-Organizing Map (SOM)

 A Self-Organizing Map was trained using the kohonen package in R to project high-dimensional distribution data onto a two-dimensional grid while preserving similarity relationships among Pfam domains.
-3. Cluster Identification
+4. Cluster Identification

 SOM codebook vectors were extracted and clustered using hierarchical clustering.
 The optimal number of clusters was determined using the elbow method.
-4. Visualization
+5. Visualization

 Cluster assignments were visualized using:
 SOM cluster maps
 Hierarchically clustered heatmaps